 Your shopping cart is empty!

-There are many myth around the “Wedding Night” but most of them have been for gotten or have had a modern twist put on them.
+There are many myths about the “Wedding Night” but most of them have been forgotten or have had a modern twist put on them.

 It’s totally OK to wear what you wore underneath, AND it’s ok to change!
 You can even make it part of the wedding night fun.
 In fact, it’s a great time to use that “let me go slip into something a little more comfortable” line.
 Change into something that makes you feel like a goddess and re-enter the room ready to connect to your love.